 Air Conditioning

-Air conditioning may be controlled in May, June, July, August and September.
+Sioux Valley Energy is discontinuing the air conditioning control program.
+Members who could be remotely disconnected have been removed from the program and we are scheduling on-site visits to disconnect the remaining members.
+For those still under control, air conditioning may be controlled in May, June, July, August and September.
 During a control period the compressor is cycled ON and OFF in 15 minute intervals.
 The fan that circulates the air through your duct system inside your home is allowed to run continuously during a control period.

 Irrigation